Humanitariansai/Humanitarians-AI-Google-AdWords/Fellows/README.md

-# Fellows - Google AdWords Campaign
+# Fellows Program - Google Ad Grants Compliant Campaign

 ## Campaign Overview

 This folder contains the Google AdWords campaign materials for Humanitarians AI's "Fellows Program."
 The campaign aims to promote our bridge program that supports emerging AI researchers, practitioners, and community leaders in developing responsible AI solutions while connecting them with experienced mentors.
+All campaign activities strictly adhere to Google Ad Grants policies and exclusively promote mission-based educational activities with no commercial or unrelated services.

 ## Campaign Rationale